LastCodeBender42/LastCodeBender42.github.io/README.md

 # LCB42 HTML repository (LastCodeBender42.github.io):

 This repository stores a group of HTML files that I use on my personal website .
 I prefer the convenience of using a hosted website for showcasing my experience, knowledge, and skill sets.
-However, there are file size restrictions that can be annoying.
+However, the size restrictions on the code can be annoying.
 I work around that limitation by storing HTML files on my .github.io repo and then open the file within an iframe on a hosted web page.
 For the purposes of developing a personal website this seems time and cost effective.

 As an example, I would be unable to host this interactive network visualization natively on my hosted website.
 <br></br>